marebits/marebits-locker/README.md

 #### Functions
 <dl>
 <dt><code>approve(address to, uint256 tokenId)</code></dt>
 <dd>Gives permission to <code>to</code> to transfer token <code>tokenId</code> to another account.
 The approval is cleared when the token is transferred.
-Only a single account can be approved at a time, so approving the [zero address](https://etherscan.io/address/0x0000000000000000000000000000000000000000) clears previous approvals.
+Only a single account can be approved at a time, so approving the <a href="https://etherscan.io/address/0x0000000000000000000000000000000000000000">zero address</a> clears previous approvals.
 Emits an <code>Approval</code> event when successful.</dd>

 <dt><code>balanceOf(address owner) returns (uint256)</code></dt>
 <dd>Returns the number of Mare Bits Locker tokens held by address <code>owner</code>.</dd>